Monkez Adi

 Monkez Adi (Arabic:منقذ عدي) (born 22 January 1997) is a Qatari footballer.
-He currently plays as right back for Mesaimeer.
+He currently plays as a right back for Muaither.
+He has also played for the Qatar U-20 team.

 Career

 Youth career

 Monkez Adi started his career at Al-Gharafa and is a product of the Aspire Academy's youth system.

 Eupen

 On 8 July 2016, left Al-Gharafa and signed with Eupen on loan of the season.